 Kira holds a B.S. in Biology and a B.A. in History from Mary Baldwin College (VA) and a M.A. in Applied American History from George Mason University.

 The Smithsonian Institution Archives (SIA) hosts many interns each year.
-Listed below are the summer interns whose work in cataloging, conservation, and digitization have supported the Field Book Project.
+Listed below are the interns whose work in cataloging, conservation, and digitization have supported the Field Book Project.
 Funding sources: Council on Library and Information Resources (CLIR), The Comer Foundation, and Smithsonian Women's Committee (SWC).

 Emily Hunter, Cataloging Intern, Summer 2011 (funded by CLIR)

 Elizabeth Childs, Conservation Intern, Summer 2011 (funded by The Comer Foundation)

 Jenny Mathias, Cataloging Intern, Summer 2011 (funded by CLIR)

 Win Suen, Conservation Intern, Summer 2011 (funded by The Comer Foundation)

 Blair Bailey, Conservation Intern, Summer 2012 (funded by SWC)